Gioacchini, Soto score 2 goals each as US routs Panama 6-2 - WHIZ News

 Reyna broke through at Borussia Dortmund last season after starring for the 2019 under-17 team, and both dad Claudio Reyna and mom Danielle Egan played for the U.S.

 Soto was a standout at last year’s Under-20 World Cup and is on second-tier Telstar in the Netherlands.
 He debuted along with Richy Ledezma, a 20-year-old midfielder who made his first senior appearance for PSV Eindhoven on Nov.
-1.
+1; and Chris Richards, a 20-year-old defender who made his first Bayern Munich appearance on June 20.

 Only Christian Pulisic (17 years, 253 days in 2016), who missed this game with a hamstring injury, and Juan Agudelo (17 years, 359 days in 2010) scored at a younger age.